lifeisstillgood/softwaremind/docs/newbook/software_literacy.rst

 competed, and ran international concerns.
 But somewhere between Gutenberg's Bible and Luther's 95 Theses these companies changed.
 Not with business process re-engineering, or total quality circles - but changed like leaving the water and walking on land changed.

-I have no idea how to quantify the advantages a company whose staff can all read and write will have over a company whose staff are illiterate.
+I have no idea how to quantify the advantages a company whose staff can all read and write will have over a company whose staff are all or mostly illiterate.
 It's not one of lower labour cost, or better marketing, it's something else...Deep in our bones we *know* that literacy changes everything.
 Its so built into us and into everyone we know that we cannot imagine a world where we cannot read or write.

 Anyway, you, like the poor people wanting to get to the bar, can see where I am taking this.
 The ability to marshal knowledge, to code and